Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Unbeknownst to his followers, Bhajan’s Kundalini Yoga poses were his first strategic tactic designed to break them down.
 Using quick, repetitive breathing and motions the poses kept people in trance-induced states making them highly suggestible and disoriented.

-From there Bhajan would “love bomb” his students, showing deep interest and care for them.
+Bhajan would also “love bomb” his students, showing deep interest and care for them.
 As his students believed Bhajan was divine, a master teacher or God, this attention was extremely meaningful.

 Pervasive Influence